 For years, marketers have been integrating AI-powered products into nearly every aspect of their work, gaining critical insights and driving more conversions with improved campaign optimisations.

 More recently, the profusion of news surrounding generative AI has renewed the critical importance of the human in the driver’s seat, especially when it comes to building advertising creative.
-Commercial creative would not exist without the talent behind it, full stop.
+Commercial creative would not exist without the talent behind it.
 And just as marketers have been using AI-powered tools, creatives have been experimenting with AI in everything from ads that talk back to concept decks that sing.

 Novel use cases for AI tools